-Fill also the cells B1 – B2 – B3 with the risk free rate, % of equity that founders plan to sell at Seed Round, % of equity that founders plan to sell at Series Round.
+Also fill the cells B1 – B2 – B3 with the risk-free rate, % of equity that founders plan to sell at Seed Round, % of equity that founders plan to sell at Series Round.

 The model, assessing the probabilities, will automatically calculate the investment sought levels that you should be entitled to receive at each round and the post-money valuations as well.

 - The main downside of the model: it relies on the fact that the input data came from the business plan – and founders can manipulate those values in the way they prefer

 - The model implies only two financing rounds, whereas a startups story is way more complicated

 - The model proposes a generalisation of market and specific risk without studying the granular risks of different industries/business models